Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Disable the workflows

-Disable the workflows so that no new workflow processes are started which may be necessary to edit the queue types or workers.
+Disable the workflows so that no new workflow processes are started, which may be necessary to edit the queue types or workers.

 ### Prerequisites